Here are some of the main things to consider with estate planning and IHT.

 Rates of Inheritance Tax

-Inheritance Tax is a tax on estates worth more than £325,000 and only the amount above this threshold is taxed.
+IHT is a tax on estates worth more than £325,000 and only the amount above this threshold is taxed.
 Spouses can transfer assets to each other tax-free.
-Inheritance Tax is paid by the beneficiaries or the estate before the assets are distributed.
+IHT is paid by the beneficiaries or the estate before the assets are distributed.

 Inheritance Tax thresholds are: